fbpx

 In the study, 57% of donors reported that they are enrolled in a recurring giving program, up from 46% in 2018.
 94% prefer to give monthly, 3% weekly, 2% annually, and 1% quarterly.

 Take that in for a second.
-If building a strong sustainer program isn’t at the top of your 2021 to-do list, then now’s the time to add it.
+If building a strong sustainer program isn’t at the top of your to-do list, then now’s the time to add it.
 Sustainer giving is definitely on the rise.
-In today’s busy world, people prefer the convenience of a monthly gift, and organizations reap the benefits of a steady, dependable stream of revenue.
+In today’s busy world, people prefer the convenience of a monthly gift, and organizations reap the benefits of a steady, dependable stream of revenue from recurring giving.

 But what does that mean for year-end?
-We typically don’t recommend leading in EOY with a sustainer ask (see my blog post on the topic here).
+We typically don’t recommend leading in EOY with a sustainer ask.
 But there are many things you absolutely should be doing to maximize sustainer growth and to steward and upgrade your existing sustainers during this critical time.

-Giving donors the option to upgrade their gift to a monthly gift after their gift is made works to convert donors to monthly donors without sacrificing their EOY gift—they can always say no. See an example of this here.
-Quickly make the case for why a monthly gift is important—now more than ever—to be prepared for whatever lies ahead.
+Giving donors the option to upgrade their gift to a monthly gift after their gift is made works to convert donors to monthly donors without sacrificing their EOY gift—they can always say no. Quickly make the case for why a monthly gift is important, now more than ever, to be prepared for whatever lies ahead.

 If you have a special match opportunity or need a set number of donations to unlock a match, reach out to your sustainers for help.
 They are some of your most dedicated donors, and many will step up if asked.
 When you do ask, make sure you first acknowledge and thank them for their current sustaining gift.

-3) Send sustainers stewardship and updates during the campaign to thank them for their dedication to your cause.
+3. Send sustainers stewardship and updates during the campaign to thank them for their support

 Think: online Thanksgiving and holiday cards, updates on dollars raised, acknowledgement for their contributions throughout the year.
 Your sustainers are so valuable and should be treated like the gems that they are.
 Plus, some may give again through these communications!

-Key takeaway: Don’t think you have to completely reinvent your year-end campaign this year.
-Best practices are best practices for a reason – they work.
-Just make sure to think through how you adapt the message, adjust your segmentation and articulate the changes in the needs of your organization because of what this year has brought to bear.
-Then go out and do what you do best—fundraise for your cause.
+Do not completely reinvent your year-end campaign.
+Best practices are best practices for a reason; they work.
+Just make sure to think through how you adapt the message, adjust your segmentation, and articulate the changes in the needs of your organization.
+Then, go out and do what you do best – fundraise for your cause.

 After that, take some well-deserved holiday time off, you deserve it.